mcbuddy/testivai-visual-regression/packages/testivai-cli/README.md

 ## Integration with Testing Frameworks

-The CLI is designed to work alongside the TestiVAI Visual Regression SDK.
+The CLI is designed to work alongside the testivAI Visual Regression SDK.
 For programmatic usage in your tests, install the SDK:

 ```bash
 npm install testivai-visual-regression